Church of the Holy Cross, Kilgwrrwg: Architecture and description

 The church is constructed of Old Red Sandstone, the style a mix of Early English and Decorated.
 It consists of a chancel, nave, porch and bellcote.
 The interior is simple, the chancel having a plain truss rather than an arch.
 The church is Grade II* listed, the listing noting it as an "attractive and little altered medieval church from a now deserted village".

 The churchyard contains an early cross, which is both a Grade II listed structure and a Scheduled monument.
 It is the only complete churchyard cross remaining in Monmouthshire.

+The church has one bell by the William Evans Foundry of Chepstow.